 - Garnish: orange twist

 Combine ingredients in a mixing glass with ice.
 Stir well.
-Strain into a chilled rocks glass and garnish with orange twist.
+Strain into a chilled rocks glass (over ice, optional) and garnish with orange twist.

 Don’t forget the orange twist